 • Do they help out around the house?

 If you answered "yes", then your son or daughter is probably ready.
-But, if your child frequently forgets to brush his or her teeth, or if personal hygiene isn't a priority, then they should stick with glasses.
-At least for now.
-We are happy to help you determine if lenses are right for your child.
+But, if your child frequently forgets to brush his or her teeth, or if personal hygiene isn't a priority, then they should stick with glasses, at least for now.
+We are happy to help you determine if contact lenses are right for your child.

 Should you have any questions or concerns feel free to email our Optometrist email@example.com